mvstermind/mvstermind/README.md

-tryin to learn how to code
+tryin to learn how to code all by myself so don't expect nice project in here for now

 <!---
 mvstermind/mvstermind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.